jjjk123/Team1_Gene_Prioritization_GNN/README.md

 ## Why?

-Hereditary Ataxia is a genetically complex disease, with many cases still unexplained despite genome-wide studies.
+Hereditary Ataxia is a rare, genetically complex disease, with many cases still unexplained despite genome-wide studies.
 Network-based methods can highlight functionally related genes that don't stand out in standard analyses.
-Graph Neural Networks may offer improved performance by learning from complex network patterns, but are more complex to set up and computatinally demanding.
-Our project explores the potential and limitations of these models.
+Compared to Network Propagation, GNNs may offer less bias and improved performance in recognizing complex patterns, but are more computationally demanding and dependent on more advanced configuration.
+Our project explores the potential and limitations of these two types of models.

 ## Contributors